vovandreevik/Speech-Recognition-Model/README.md

 5. Say a voice command, the application will process it and provide a response.

 ## Used technologies
-- Flask: Микрофреймворк для веб-разработки на Python.
+- Flask: A microframe for web development in Python.
-- SpeechRecognition: Библиотека для распознавания речи в Python.
+- SpeechRecognition: A library for speech recognition in Python.
-- HTML, CSS и JavaScript: Для веб-интерфейса.
+- HTML, CSS and JavaScript: For the web interface.
-- jQuery: Для обработки AJAX-запросов и манипуляции DOM.
+- jQuery: For processing AJAX requests and DOM manipulation.

 ## API Documentation